 As the trip came to end we had a wonderful farewell dinner on the last night with delicious homemade sushi.
 Following dinner we brought the trip to a close with a wonderful speech given by Roger (one of the guests) and a great photo slideshow highlighting our 7 day adventure together.
 On our last morning, humpback whales decided to give us a close up grand finale show and we all gathered on the bow of the ship so grateful for this adventure we all shared together as a family.
 As we disembarked in Juneau, with our little wooden Catalyst home docked alongside gigantic cruise ships, we all looked at each other to say farewell (with a few tears in some passenger’s eyes ).
 We then said a heartfelt goodbye all knowing we had chosen the right vessel for our Southeast Alaska journey and that she had specifically chosen all of us to experience and enjoy it together.

 This Alaska small ship cruise review was written by an AdventureSmith Explorations crew member.
 The Pacific Catalyst, one of our small ships to Alaska, is on our curated list of Alaska yacht charters and is perfect for a full boat charter.
-Read all Cruise Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-800-728-2875.
+Read all Cruise Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about our Alaska trips and small ship Alaska cruises: 1-800-728-2875.